 When discussing business plans, conversations with Chef Gray often started with “Which idea should we talk about first?”.
 None of his ambitions were small, and they all had standalone potential to change the world at massive scale.
 Together, his ideas would transform and even eliminate the problems we’re looking to solve as a human race.

 As the culinary world acknowledges his amazing contributions and grieves his passing, the entrepreneur world also recognizes him as a man of massive impact who lived a life of bravery and great influence.
-He’ll be missed as much as celebrated.
+So many will miss and celebrate this incredible man.